brianegan/flutter_redux/README.md

 }

 void main() {
-  // Create your store as a final variable in a base Widget.
-This works better
+  // Create your store as a final variable in the main function or inside a
-  // with Hot Reload than creating it directly in the `build` function. final store = new Store<int>(counterReducer, initialState: 0);
+  // State object.
+This works better with Hot Reload than creating it directly

-  runApp(new FlutterReduxApp(
+  // in the `build` function.
+  final store = Store<int>(counterReducer, initialState: 0);

+  runApp(FlutterReduxApp(
     title: 'Flutter Redux Demo',
     store: store,
   ));